kdent/kdent/README.md

 ### Hello

-I am an artificial intelligence researcher and data scientist interested in the interplay between people and technology.
-I co-chair the AI Ethics Committee and lead R&D projects as manager of the Machine Learning and Data Science group at the Palo Alto Research Center (formerly Xerox PARC).
-I am currently working on AI Ethics and understanding misinformation online.
+I am the Research Director for AI at PARC.
+My personal interest is the intersection of people and technology.
+In particular, I study the role of technology in complex social systems or using data science to better understand those systems.
+Besides overseeing a portfolio of innovation projects at PARC, I work on  AI Ethics and combating misinformation online.

 Specialties: Technology and society, AI ethics, natural language processing, conversational agents, data science, and complex systems.